Sacred Touch Healing For Women.

 • A Three Step closing ritual to integrate the healing.

 • All sessions are fully clothed (loose, comfortable attire recommended).
-If table massage is included, you’ll be draped with a blanket for modesty.
+If table massage is included, you’ll be draped with a blanket.

 • While traditional massage focuses on muscles, Sacred Touch Healing works with: